 Auburn Alumni Center

-We are excited to announce that one of Auburn’s sweetest traditions, Sani-Freeze, is returning to the plains!
-We have partnered with the McWhorter School of Building Science and O Town Ice Cream to recreate the joy and excitement of “The Flush.”
-Ice cream will be served as a part of the Auburn Hospitality Tailgate each home game at the Auburn Alumni Center.
+We are excited to continue our partnership with O-Town Ice Cream for the 2017 Football Season!
+Make sure to stop by and experience the joy and excitement of “The Flush” at our own Sani-Freeze stand at the Auburn Alumni Center.
+Ice cream will be served as a part of the Auburn Hospitality Tailgate each home game.
 Even better, the first scoop will be free for Auburn Alumni Association members!

 2017 Football Schedule

 Click on a home game to register for the tailgate.

 Let us handle the travel details for the next away game.